amill251/6166_Project/README.md

 3. Once camera access is allowed , you can see two users on the browser screen communicating over the network.
 4. The signalling process is enabled by the SDK which will enable the video multimedia sessions.

+#### Iteration 2:
+We have implemented the server component of the web video application using WebRTC.
+We have switched over to using the kurento library to replace the agora library, as the kurento library has a lot more functionality for editing video streams in real time.
+We have also implemented package management, using node_modules and webpack for packaging up the client side javascript.

+Some notes for whoever wants to run this project:
+- Install docker desktop and get docker desktop running
+- docker pull kurento/kurento-media-server
+- docker run -d --name kurento-media-server -p 8888:8888 kurento/kurento-media-server
+    - This is the kurento media server that processes the video
+    - Kurento Media Server (KMS) is a multimedia server package that can be used to develop advanced video applications for WebRTC platforms
+- npm install
+- npm start
+- http://localhost:3000/streamer (for streaming video to the server, the video shown is local)
+- http://localhost:3000/viewer (for recieving the video stream from the server, this video is processed)